piximi/documentation/piximi-documentation/technical-faq.md

 You can also serve the application locally using Docker.
 The instructions to do this are on the [main Piximi repo README](https://github.com/piximi/piximi#docker).
 After downloading the source code, no internet connection is necessary for serving locally and using the app.

-No internet connection is necessary to save or load projects and models.
+No internet connection is necessary to save or load projects and classifier models.
+Segmentation models do require an internet connection and certain segmentation models, e.g. Cellpose, do transmit data over the internet.
+Segmentation models that transmit data over the internet are clearly indicated.

 (is-there-logging)=
 ## Is there logging?